-Under the recently adopted policy, babies that have a lower risk of developing an infection can stay with their mom after birth, though they’re still given antibiotics as a precaution.
+Under the policy at University of Minnesota Masonic Children’s Hospital, babies that have a lower risk of developing an infection can stay with their mom after birth, though they’re still given antibiotics as a precaution.
 Pediatricians and nurses evaluate a variety of factors to determine whether a baby is likely to develop an infection and should go to the NICU.
 They also consider a newborn’s appearance and behavior at birth.
-This policy has also been implemented by our partners at The Birthplace at Fairview Ridges Hospital.

 Babies who still need to be separated typically stay in the NICU for 24 to 48 hours and are given IV antibiotics.

-Since the hospital implemented the policy in 2016, 27 babies have been born to moms with IAIs.
-Of those, 15 babies never left their parents and 12 went to the NICU to receive extra care.
-Of the 12 taken to the NICU, nine returned to their moms in 4-6 hours.
+Since the hospital implemented the policy in 2016, 36 babies have been born to moms with IAIs.
+Of those, 16 babies never left their parents and 20 went to the NICU to receive extra care.
+Of the 20 taken to the NICU, 12 returned to their moms within several hours of birth.

-“That’s more than a dozen babies who were able spend to spend their first few hours with their mom instead of being separated,” Osborn said.
+“That’s more than three dozen babies who were able spend to spend their first few hours with their mom instead of being separated,” Osborn said.